Hello and welcome to Music at St Wilfrid’s Catholic Academy!

 As a class project, Year 4 composed a Rap Song to celebrate Anti-Bullying Week.
 They performed it in school to a professional backing track!

 In addition to their weekly curriculum lessons, opportunities to learn a musical instrument as a whole class and/or small ensemble group are offered in our school.
 Each class have enjoyed learning to play the glockenspiel as part of their weekly music studies.
-Year 5 have also had the opportunity to learn the increasingly popular ukulele as part of their lessons, requiring them to learn how to not just strum chords but sing along at the same time!
+Year 3 have also had the opportunity to learn the increasingly popular ukulele as part of their lessons, requiring them to learn how to not just strum chords but sing along at the same time!
 A challenge I know they have all enjoyed and excelled at.
+With the recent acquisition of 15 Yamaha Portable Keyboards, Year 5 have been given the chance to learn Mr Balzarano's primary instrument as part of a weekly keyboard workshop too.

 Each year the school is involved in both small and large scale musical events allowing the children the experience of performing live.
-These include Christmas and summer concerts held every year in our school auditorium for families to enjoy, the annual Young Voices choir spectacular, choir collaborations with Lichfield Cathedral School and sister schools within the collegiate, and performances within the local community such as singing at local nursing homes and Christmas carolling.
+These include Christmas and summer concerts held every year in our school auditorium and with other collegiate schools at St Margaret Ward Catholic Academy for families to enjoy, the annual Young Voices choir spectacular, choir collaborations with Lichfield Cathedral School, and performances within the local community such as singing at local nursing homes and Christmas carolling.
 External music specialists also visit our school to provide a range of interactive workshops, offering the children experiences within a broader catalogue of musical styles.

 What the children say:

 “Music at St Wilfrid’s makes me feel relaxed and I feel good when I let my mind explore through all the different elements of music.
-Each Friday I look forward to hearing a new song and learning about its style and genre” - Tesfe
+Each Friday I look forward to hearing a new song and learning about its style and genre”.

 “In music, I love to improvise and listen to different songs.
-I like the creative side of music and when we were writing raps I really enjoyed it as it was about expressing our identity” - Shirley
+I like the creative side of music and when we were writing raps I really enjoyed it as it was about expressing our identity”.